maciejpirog/cpp-effects/doc/quick-intro.md

 OneShot::Handle<State<int>>(body, 10); // returns 20
 ```

-Note that the `Handle` function will take care of creating the handler object for us, forwarding its subsequent arguments (in this case `10`) to the constructor of `State`.
+The `Handle` function will take care of creating the handler object for us, forwarding its subsequent arguments (in this case `10`) to the constructor of `State`.

 ## Resumptions

-Resumptions represent suspended computations that "hang" on a command.
+A resumptions represents a suspended computation that "hangs" on a command.
 In FP, they can be functions, in which the type of the argument is the return type of the command.
 They can also be a separate type (as in, again, Eff or Multicore OCaml).
 In this library, they are a separate type:

 ```cpp
 template <typename Out, typename Answer>
 class Resumption;
 ```

-We can *resume* (or "continue" as it is called in Multicore OCaml) a resumption using `OneShot::Resume`:
+We can *resume* (or *continue* as it is called in Multicore OCaml) a resumption using `OneShot::Resume`:

 ```cpp
 template <typename Out, typename Answer>